Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

   - default = 0
 #
 "OF_CLOCK_POS"
-  - var to control clock position option for devices that has cutout
+  - var to control the clock position option for devices that have a cutout
   - 0 => left, center and right clock positions available
   - 1 => left and right clock positions available
   - 2 => only left clock position available